The Fujifilm X-Pro3 price tag is £1699 for the black model. The X-Pro3 price rises to £1879 for the Duratect finish black or silver version.

 Its design makes the X-Pro3 more suited to use with Fuji’s prime lenses.
 Ruling out zooming between focal lengths and working with an aperture ring helps you concentrate on your subject.
 And the results are generally great.
 There’s plenty of sharp detail with excellent noise control.

-It’s not possible to process the raw files from the Fuji X-Pro3 yet, but I have been able to examine some Jpeg images that I shot on a pre-production sample.
+Adobe has now updated Camera Raw so it’s possible process the raw files from the Fuji X-Pro3.
 These show that like the X-T3, the X-Pro3 controls noise well up to around ISO 12,800.

 Follow the link to browse and download full-resolution images with the final image quality

 The images below were captured on a Fujifilm X-Pro3 that generates the final image quality